keskival/behavior-trees-for-llm-chatbots/README.md

 The leaf level ellipse nodes are behaviors, which are either conditions or actions.
 Conditions often use the LLM chatbot interaction to interpret the state of things, and the actions make changes to the world state or create messages towards the users.

 The coordinator is the only thing which directly interacts with the chatbot, and controls the chatbot sessions, and if necessary, relays the user messages to the chatbot and chatbot messages to the users.
+The state is largely maintained in the blackboard of the Behavior Tree.

 Currently none of the code interfacing to the chatroom and to the LLM chatbot are implemented, but the general structure already shows how Behavior Trees can be used to structure complex interaction processes into self-documenting goal-driven Behavior Tree patterns in a modular and extensible fashion.